buraksenyurt/Resistance/README.md

 - Latency: Generating delays in service response times.
 For example delaying the response by 500 to 2500 milliseconds.
 - Resource Race: Simulating receiving too many requests.
 - Outage: Providing service interruption for certain periods of time.
-For example, a service outage of ten seconds per minute.
+For example, a service outage of ten seconds in every minute.
 - Network Failure: It ensures that HTTP 500 is returned based on a certain percentage of service calls.
 For example, service response times are delayed randomly by 500 to 2500 milliseconds.
 - Data Inconsistency: Data corruption on the response body.
 For example, adding text-based information to the body of every second response.